Marketing systems: from scattered tools to predictable pipeline

 Intent scoring tracks what the lead has done.
 Actions indicate interest, and different actions indicate different levels of interest.

 The combined fit and intent score determines the lead's status.
 A high-fit, high-intent lead gets immediate sales attention.
 A high-fit, low-intent lead enters a nurture sequence.
-A low-fit lead, regardless of intent, gets deprioritised.
+A low-fit lead usually gets deprioritised or routed to self-serve resources.

-Calibrate regularly.
+Watch for score inflation.
 Review closed deals quarterly and check whether the leads that converted actually had the highest scores.
-If not, adjust the weights.
-A scoring system that does not predict conversion is just adding complexity without value.
+If MQL volume keeps rising but conversion to SQL stays flat, the scoring rules have drifted and need resetting.
+A scoring system that does not predict conversion is just adding complexity.

 Nurture Sequences: Staying Present Without Chasing